Graduate Research Assistant at R.I.T.

 I am a third year Ph.D. student in Computing and Information Science at the Golisano College of Computing and Information Sciences, Rochester Institute of Technology (RIT) under the advisement of Prof. Matt Huenerfauth.
 My research goal is to build technologies that address real-world problems by integrating data-driven methods and human-computer interaction.
 I am interested in investigating human needs and challenges that may benefit from advancements in artificial intelligence.
 My research involves the application of machine learning and analytics research to benefit people with disabilities, especially assistive technologies that model human communication and behavior such as sign language avatars.

 Sedeeq Al-khazraji, Larwan Berke, Sushant Kafle, Peter Yeung, and Matt Huenerfauth.
-2018 (to appear).
+2018.
 "Modeling the Speed and Timing of American Sign Language to Generate Realistic Animations."
 The 20th International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS '18),

 Sedeeq Al-khazraji.
 2018.
 "Using Data-Driven Approach for Modeling Timing Parameters of American Sign Language."
 In Proceedings of the Doctoral Consortium of the 20th ACM International Conference on Multimedia Interaction.